 by Michigan State University on May 12, 2012

-Using paint remover or related chemicals may cause extensive damage to the finish, so please consider some of this other options to be green and safe.
+Using paint remover or related chemicals may cause extensive damage to the finish, so please consider some of these other options to be green and safe.

-Wipe off water-thinned paints with wet cloth.
-Wipe surface immediately with dry cloth to prevent water damage to finish.
+Wipe off water-thinned paints with a wet cloth.
+Wipe surface immediately with a dry cloth to prevent water damage to the finish.
 Caution: water will make shellac finish sticky.

-Remove fresh oil-base paint by rubbing the spot with a cloth saturated in liquid solvent-base wax.
+Remove fresh oil-based paint by rubbing the spot with a cloth saturated in liquid solvent-base wax.

 Removing by Sanding

-- Sanding with a power or hand sander.
-If you are working on a fine piece of furniture, sanding is not recommended because it also removes of the wood.
+- Sanding with power or hand sander.
+If you are working on a fine piece of furniture, sanding is not recommended because it also removes the wood.

 - When sanding old paint or varnish from the surface, use open coat, coarse sandpaper.
 Fine sandpaper clogs up quickly, making it ineffective as a paint remover.